 Waterfall Methodologies are No Longer Optimal for Development

 When you hear about Agile, you usually hear it compared to older Waterfall methodologies.
-Waterfall methods were popular – and still are with some projects – when the software was less complex and continuous integration wasn’t an issue.
-The older application had a smaller codebase, it might have only a few dozen features, and quality assurance (QA) people could test it soon after it was developed.
+Waterfall methods were popular—and still are with some projects—when the software was less complex and continuous integration wasn’t an issue.
+Older applications had a smaller codebase and only a few dozen features, and the quality assurance (QA) people could test it soon after it was developed.

-Waterfall methodologies are still useful for small projects where only a few features are developed into the application, and very few changes are made in future versions.
-Small projects with few changes don’t usually need continuous integration, and every phase of the lifecycle (e.g. design, development, testing) only needs to be done once before deployment.
-An application’s development success also relied on a small scope well defined during the design phase, and changes to scope were limited.
+Waterfall methodologies are still useful for small projects in which only a few features are developed into the application, and very few changes are made in future versions.
+Small projects with few changes don’t usually need continuous integration, and every phase of the lifecycle (e.g., design, development, testing) only needs to be done once before deployment.
+An application’s development success also relied on a small scope that was well defined during the design phase, with limited changes to scope during development.

 What is Continuous Integration and Continuous Deployment?

-Before getting into Agile and CI and CD, you should first understand the process and how it can improve your current software lifecycles.
-These current methodologies allow for quicker updates and revisions during the software lifecycle and free up developer time for new software versions and features.
 Continuous integration (CI) is the process of taking newly committed code and automatically adding it to a testing and staging environment for QA.
-The testing phase could be automated as well or human tested.
-In many organizations, both automated and human tests are used to validate software version stability before deploying it to production.
+The testing phase could be automated or manual.
+In many organizations, both automated and manual tests are used to validate software version stability before deploying it to production.
 Deploying buggy code loses customer trust, so several tests are done before code is sent to production.
-This was traditionally done after developers uploaded code to a testing environment, but CI does this as New Code is added to the main repository.
+This was traditionally done after developers uploaded code to a testing environment, but CI does this as new code is added to the main repository.

 Every application starts with an idea and goes into development with (hopefully) a plan.
 Even the simplest software could be subject to a lifecycle with revisions and improvements added in future versions.
 CI and CD make these versions happen faster with less effort required from the development team so that they can focus on the code.